6-Month-Old Baby's Food Chart And Recipes

 Don’t give your baby processed meats such as hams, salami, or sausages, as they are low in nutritional value and high in salt content (1).

-Confused what to give and when?
+Confused about what to give and when?
 Write down the baby’s feeding schedule and pin it up to make things easier for you.

 Food Chart For Six-Month Baby